LinusKall/TDDD27_2022_timelines/database-diesel-postgres/README.md

 # NOTICE: When making enums

-To make the enum experience less painless use these two rules:
+To make the enum experience less painless, use these two rules:

 First, here is an example of how you should define your enum in SQL: